 And the earth will give birth to the departed spirits.

-Now, since resurrection is a futuristic event, that begs the question: what is our life down here about?
-There’s much to that answer—some discussed in this series.
-But for starters, as one rabbinic source puts it . . .
+Since resurrection is a futuristic event, what is our life down here about?
+There’s much to that answer—some discussed in this series and elsewhere on this blog.
+But for now, as one rabbinic source puts it . . .

 This world is like a lobby before the World to Come;

 prepare yourself in the lobby

 so that you may enter the banquet hall.

 Keep this in mind: There are no do-overs.
 No reincarnation to try it again.
 God’s word is pretty straightforward about that.
 That’s why what you do down here in the “lobby” is critical.
 Are you living according to His word, His roadmap—or your imagined version of that?

 HE SAID/THEY SAID